okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/otp/overview.md

 Also, you can use direct authentication where usability constraints hinder the use of browser-based flows, such as native mobile applications.

-Use the OTP flow when you want to use an OTP factor, such as Google TOTP or Okta Verify, as a primary factor.
+Use the OTP flow when you want to use an OTP factor, such as Google time-based one-time passcode (TOTP) or Okta Verify, as a primary factor.